 - Reserve weekly recurring 1:1 time in advance of the intern’s start date.
 Managers have busy schedules.
 Planning ahead ensures time is set aside for interns and is not an impossible-to-schedule afterthought.

 - Facilitate introductory 1:1s for the intern, in their first week on the job, with every member of their core team.
-Give the intern a chance to familiarise themself with names, faces, and roles on their team before the standups and team meetings begin.
+Give the intern a chance to familiarize themself with names, faces, and roles on their team before the standups and team meetings begin.

 - Create peer networks.
 In addition to the various Employee Resource Groups (ERGs) provided to all employees, Smartsheet maintains an affinity group specifically for intern managers, previous interns, and current interns to connect.
 Similarly, Highspot cultivates peer networks for former and current Ada interns as well as cross-department meet-ups for Year Up interns and graduates.